Untouchables (album): Reception

-Untouchables sold over 434,000 copies in its first week, but did not surpass the sales from The Eminem Show by Eminem and came at number two on Billboard.
+Untouchables sold over 495,000 copies in its first week.
+The album debuted at number two on Billboard.
 Davis blamed Internet piracy for the drop in sales compared to previous albums, since the album had leaked onto file-sharing websites with a different track order and song titles more than two months prior to its official release date.

 Untouchables received mostly positive reviews from music critics.
 At Metacritic, the album received a score of 80/100 based on 11 critics, indicating "generally favorable reviews".
 It remained their most critically acclaimed album for 17 years until the release of their 2019 album, The Nothing, which currently sits at an 83/100.
+In a 2021 retrospective review, Metal Hammer deemed Untouchables to be Korn's greatest album.